Mallet Finger Injury (no fracture)

 What should I not do?

-- Do not take your finger out of the splint earlier than outlined above - the success of your treatment is dependent upon wearing the splint at all times
+- Do not take your finger out of the splint earlier than outlined above - the success of your treatment depends on wearing the splint at all times

 Will I be followed up?

 - Yes, a referral will be made for a hand physiotherapist who will help with your recovery

 - You will not be followed up by the Orthopaedic department

 - Sometimes, after 3 months of being treated in a splint, a tendon may not heal.
 If you are still having difficulties with your injury at the 10 week mark, see your GP as some cases may need surgery